-Last week I showed you how to plan a hamper and how to keep the costs down, this week I’m going to show you how to put together and wrap your hampers!
+Last week I showed you how to plan a hamper and how to keep the costs down (see that post here), this week I’m going to show you how to put together and wrap your hampers!

 First of all, the box:

 I find a box with flaps to be the easiest to use, you can attach the wrapping paper to the flappy bits and push them inside the box, hiding the raw edges.
 A shoe box for example, is a lot harder as you either have to do a really neat job around the inside edges, or take the paper right down to the bottom.

 Here’s how to wrap your box . . .

 - Stapler and staples

 Make sure the flaps on the bottom of the box are securely taped shut and open up the top ones.

 Lay the box on it’s side on top of the wrapping paper and fold the edge of the wrapping paper over the edge of the bottom flap and staple: